vimc/orderly2/README.md

 **Computation**: Each compute node can have a URL which we include here.
 That could derived from the hostname, or set in a configuration.
 In an ideal world this would let us know that something was run on the cluster `mrc78.dide.ic.ac.uk` or on some trusted orderly server `montagu.vaccineimpact.org` or on someones desktop `rich.local`.
 This corresponds to a pointer to where the calculation happened, but not where it could necessarily be pulled from.

-**Canonical location**: We already have the concept of relocatable reports with orderly bundles, and we use a more adhoc system with the cluster for the rtm project.
+**Persistant location**: We already have the concept of relocatable reports with orderly bundles, and we use a more adhoc system with the cluster for the rtm project.
 Having a good idea of a canonical location is important because then if we don't download the full tree we know that we can get that tree from its canonical location.
-This corresponds to a persistent location for the resource (i.e., a URL!) but not necessarily where it was computed, nor where an individual pulled it from.
+This corresponds to a persistent location for the resource (i.e., a URL!) but not necessarily where it was computed, nor where an individual pulled it from, but where it could be fetched from in future.
+This could be implemented if we import an archive into a repository that is willing to share it in future.
+We could also perhaps discover this as part of fetching metadata from another archive.
+The idea here is that if we pulled part of a tree we'd like to pull metadata that indicates where we might pull the full archives that correspond to other components of that tree.
+Any location that has a full tree may be a persistant location, but not all will be.

 **Fetched from**: If you pull a task into one repo on your machine, then from there pull it into another, this could be tracked.
 Alternatively we could ignore this information and retain only the canonical location.
 This could be neither the location that it was computed on, nor the canonical location.

+The second and third of these should not be baked into the metadata.

 The location should be more than just the hostname as that will not work when we work out how to host more than one OrderlyWeb instance on a single node (in that case we might have `example.com/core` and `example.com/hiv/transmission` as two different locations).
 Non OW transport might also be supported here...